dazuma/toys/toys-core/README.md

 ### Install Toys

 Toys requires Ruby 2.3 or later.
+(JRuby is not currently supported.)

 Install the **toys-core** gem using: